apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

   - apple
 ---

 The first big wave of Apple Intelligence features are arriving [shortly](https://www.cultofmac.com/news/ios-18-2-release-date-expected), with iOS 18.2.
 For the last month, a beta has been available, offering a peek into this new AI-powered future.
-I was curious what Apple’s ML teams have been cooking myself, especially given the industry-leading security and privacy commitments they’ve made.
+I’ve been curious what Apple’s ML teams have been cooking, especially given the industry-leading security and privacy commitments they’ve made, so I checked them out.

 For example, the new Image Playground offered to generate an illustration of me, so I put it to task.
 I gave it a reference photo, and tapped one of the suggested backgrounds: “forest.”